Justin A. Sitron – Director

 Lindsay Lock – Graduate Assistant, Program Research and Development Specialist

 Lindsay Lock is currently a student in the PhD program in Human Sexuality Studies at Widener University.
-Her research interests include sex while using substances, alternative relationship styles, BDSM/kink, and gender.
-She conducted a qualitative study of polyamory for her master’s research project.
-Before beginning the PhD program, she worked as a research assistant at Brown University’s Center for Alcohol and Addiction Studies.
-Lindsay has been assisting with studies through the ISRC since beginning her matriculation at Widener in Fall 2014.
+Their research interests include sex while using substances, alternative relationship styles, BDSM/kink, and gender.
+They conducted a qualitative study of polyamory for their master’s research project.
+Before beginning the PhD program, they worked as a research assistant at Brown University’s Center for Alcohol and Addiction Studies.
+Lindsay has been assisting with studies through the ISRC since beginning their matriculation at Widener in Fall 2014.